About Sanjana

 Quickly, I fell in love with dog training.

-We trained at home, on my driveway, and at the local park.
-Once we built a solid communication system built on marker words and trust, I began to take Ace in environments that would make him gently uncomfortable but environments that he could succeed in.
+Once we built a solid communication system, I began to take Ace into environments that would make him gently uncomfortable but environments where he could succeed in.

-After just three months of consistent training, Ace had overcome most of his challenges.
+After just three months of consistent training, Ace had overcome most of his challenges!
 We began to travel together for work, staying in hotels and flying from state to state.
 Ace learned to feel safe and secure with me, his owner, no matter where we were.

 I finally had my dream dog!
 And all it took was structure, consistency, daily training, and play for 3 months.

 Within five months of training, Ace's transformation caught the attention of my first client.
-Since 2020, I've been loving every second of helping owners teach their dogs to be happy, well-behaved family members.
+Since 2020, I've been loving every second of helping owners teach their dogs to be happy, well-behaved family members 🧡